Friday, March 23, 2012

 Example School Accommodations for Kids with ME/CFS

-Our son first got seriously ill in 5th grade, when he was still in elementary school.
+Our older son first got seriously ill in 5th grade, when he was still in elementary school.
 He had a terrible teacher who interpreted his sudden onset of severe cognitive dysfunction as a behavior problem!
 She called us in for a conference a few weeks after school started and announced to us, “Your son is a defiant, cheating liar.”
 Our mouths just hung open.
 This was a kid who’d always gotten straight A’s and was probably the most obedient child in the school, a major rule-follower, always loved by peers and teachers.
 His brain fog was so bad that he couldn’t remember the teacher’s instructions for 5 minutes, and he couldn’t concentrate on even simple math problems.
 He was embarrassed by this sudden difficulty, so he was asking his classmates questions or glancing at their papers to see what was going on during classwork.
 His teacher interpreted this as lying, cheating, and disobeying!

 So, anyway, this is what we ended up with in our son’s 504 Plan in elementary school: